| This is the 172nd story of Our Life Logs |

 And oh, there were consequences.
 Rajat blocked both of us on social media, and completely stopped speaking to Krishanu.
 It was like being cut off from a brother.
 When my parents found out, they were livid.
 The only thing that kept me going was the support and empathy from Krishanu, and the love I was able to give him.
 Over time, my parents grew to see just how much Krishanu and I loved each other and accepted our relationship.

 The good of beginning our relationship outweighed the bad—tenfold.
 Krishanu encouraged me to chase my dreams.
-When we started dating I was working in a sales job that I hated but with Krishanu’s persistence and support, I left the comfortable drudgery and began working as content writer.
+When we started dating I was working in a sales job that I hated but with Krishanu’s persistence and support, I left the comfortable drudgery and began working as a content writer.
 He helped realize my passion, while he still held tight to his own passion for music.
 We began making plans to one day open a small business together creating music and writing content.
 Life tasted sweeter.

 We had been together for about half a year when my birthday month came along.
 Krishanu told me he had a special gift for me.
 My heart swelled.
 He had written a song and as he began to play and sing, I started crying.
 It was so beautiful and made me feel so special.
 When he reached the end of the song, he got down on one knee and asked me to marry him.
 I had never been so happy in my entire life.
 It took a few seconds before I could find the words that I wanted to shout.
 “Yes!
 A thousand times, yes!”